springyworks/maxGraph-kos/packages/website/docs/usage/migrate-from-mxgraph.md

 :::note

-A wide range of information is available at https://github.com/maxGraph/maxGraph/pull/70.
+A wide range of information is available in [Pull Request #70] (https://github.com/maxGraph/maxGraph/pull/70) to explain the reasons for some of the major changes.

 :::